Rays edge Mets, close in on AL East title | Sports-Games

 Nate Lowe hit the decisive solo homer Monday night, and six Tampa Bay Rays pitchers combined on a four-hitter as the Rays moved closer to clinching the American League East with a 2-1 win over the host New York Mets.
 The win by the Rays (36-19), coupled with an 11-5 loss by the second-place New York Yankees to the Toronto Blue Jays, reduced Tampa Bay's magic number for clinching the division to one.

 The Mets (24-30) edged closer to being eliminated from playoff contention after wasting another brilliant outing by two-time reigning NL Cy Young Award winner Jacob deGrom, who took the loss despite tying a career high by striking out 14 over seven innings.
-New York began the day 2 1/2 games out of the NL's final wild-card spot.
+With the loss, New York fell three games behind the Philadelphia Phillies for the NL's final wild-card spot.

 deGrom (4-2), who allowed two runs on four hits and walked two, struck out the side on just 10 pitches in the first inning.
 In the second, Lowe drew a leadoff walk, went to third on Joey Wendle's double and scored on Manuel Margot's sacrifice fly.
 Lowe homered leading off the fourth, after which deGrom retired 11 of the final 13 batters he faced.
 He struck out Kevin Kiermaier and Brett Phillips to end the seventh to become the first pitcher this season to record two 14-strikeout games and the first Mets pitcher with two 14-strikeout games in a season since Dwight Gooden in 1985.